flutter/packages/packages/pigeon/example/README.md

 This example gives an overview of how to use Pigeon to call into the host-platform from Flutter.

+For instructions to set up your own Pigeon usage see these [steps](https://pub.dev/packages/pigeon#usage).

 ### message.dart

 This is the Pigeon file that describes the interface that will be used to call